Jaap Timmer

 Research interests

 Jaap's key interests include culture change, the experience of time, and political theology.
 His regional interest is in the Southwest Pacific and Southeast Asia, with particular emphasis on Solomon Islands, Papua New Guinea, West Papua, Maluku, and Kalimantan.
 He is the author of Living with Intricate Futures (2000), a monograph on knowledge and religion among the Imyan of West Papua.
-Recently, Jaap has begun to focus on historicity, Christianity, and lost tribes in Solomon Islands, and Islamic historiography versus Christian theocracy in West Papua.
+Following his research on historicity and Christianity in Solomon Islands, Jaap currently explores heritage, religion, and temporality in West Papua.

 Biography

-I studied anthropology at the University of Amsterdam and obtained my PhD from Radboud University Nijmegen in 2000.
-I have held postdoctoral positions at Leiden University, Radboud University, and the Australian National University.
-I have also been engaged in conflict resolution and emergency aid in the Malukus, environmental assessments in the Pacific, and a number of other consultancies.
-I came to Macquarie University in 2010.
+I studied anthropology at the University of Amsterdam and earned my PhD from Radboud University Nijmegen in 2000.
+I held postdoctoral positions at Radboud University and the Australian National University.
+Additionally, I have been awarded fellowships at the Royal Netherlands Institute of Southeast Asian and Caribbean Studies and the Aarhus Institute of Advanced Studies.
+My professional engagements extend to conflict resolution and emergency aid in the Malukus, enhancing access to justice in Indonesia, conducting environmental assessments in the Pacific, and various other consultancies.
+In 2010, I joined Macquarie University.

 Career highlights

 • A prestigious 16-month fellowship at the Aarhus Institute of Advanced Studies (AIAS) from November 2021 to early 2023.
-During this fellowship, I will study how new understandings of history emerge as people’s futures change, with a special focus on societies in Solomon Islands and West Papua.
-The fellowship will result in a book and a number of articles on anthropology and historicity.
-I will also organise a conference on perceptions of time and foster future collaborations between Aarhus and Macquarie Universities.
+During this fellowship, I studied how new understandings of history emerge as people’s futures change, with a special focus on societies in Solomon Islands and West Papua.
+The fellowship has resulted in a book and a number of articles on anthropology and historicity.
+I also organised a conference on perceptions of time, and I fostered future collaborations between Aarhus and Macquarie Universities.

 • An Australian Research Council’s Discovery Projects grant (150102312) awarded in 2015, to further my research on the island of Malaita, Solomon Islands.
 Within the framework of that project I explored people's wonder about new global geography and historicity and the ways in which this wonder is opening up a space for local state-building by an Evangelical/Pentecostal movement.